bchu/bchu.github.io/source/_posts/2013-07-11-grunt-by-example-a-tutorial-for-javascripts-task-runner.markdown

 comments: true
 categories: [JavaScript, tutorial]
 share_title: "Grunt by Example"
-description: "A Tutorial for JavaScript's Task Runner"
+description: A Tutorial for JavaScript's Task Runner
 ---

 What's Grunt used for?
 Automating front-end and JavaScript workflow tasks.
 Refreshing the browser when you change a script.
 Minifying and concatenating.
 Running tests.
 Think `rake` and `guard`, if you're coming from the Ruby world.